-Qimmah Russo Killer Curves In Tiny Workout Top And Shorts
+Qimmah Russo Showcases Killer Curves In Tiny Workout Top And Shorts

 “Nice!
 Have a fabulous day and weekend!
 God bless,” a fourth individual proclaimed.

-Qimmah has showed off her body in a number of eye-catching posts on Instagram this past week.
+Qimmah has shown off her body in a number of eye-catching posts on Instagram this week.
 Just yesterday, she shared an image of herself in a skimpy white bikini and gold heels, as reported by The Inquisitr.
 That photo has received more than 33,000 likes, so far.